jlinoff/pam/PROPOSAL.md

 The fix is AES-GCM, which authenticates as it decrypts, so a wrong password or a modified file fails cleanly every time.

+### The split in detail

+Item 18 showed that a stable identifier could be had without touching the file format, because unknown `prefs` keys are ignored by older versions.
+The same applies here. `loadFileContent()` reads only `meta['date-saved']`, `prefs` and `records`; every other key is ignored.

+**9a — tamper evidence, no format change.** Write a hash of the canonical records and prefs into `meta.integrity` before encrypting.
+On load, decrypt, parse, recompute, compare.
+This gives:

+- **Tamper evidence.** Flipped ciphertext bits produce plaintext that either fails to parse as JSON or fails the hash.
+Today a PAM file has none.
+- **A reliable wrong-password check.** v2 currently detects a wrong password only when PKCS#7 padding happens to be invalid — it passes about 1 time in 256, which is the flaky unit test found during v2.3.0.
+- **Backward compatibility.** Older versions ignore `meta.integrity` and read the file normally.
+No migration, no lockout window.

+**9b — authenticated encryption, v3.0.** AES-GCM, with the breaking format change described above.

+**Why 9a is not a substitute for 9b.** It verifies *after* decrypting, so PAM would still be processing attacker-controlled data before knowing it is authentic — the failure mode that encrypt-then-MAC exists to prevent, and the one that makes padding oracles possible.
+That risk is far smaller here than in a network protocol: the attacker who can modify your vault file can also read PAM's source, and there is no remote endpoint to query repeatedly for padding results.
+But "smaller in this threat model" is not "sound", and only AEAD closes it properly.

+**The practical read:** 9a delivers most of the user-visible benefit at a fraction of the cost and none of the disruption, and 9b remains the correct end state.
+Doing 9a first does not make 9b harder — the integrity field simply becomes redundant once GCM authenticates the whole payload.

 **Scheduled for v3.0, and the major version is the point.** A file written in the new format cannot be read by any earlier release.
 PAM is explicitly